top of page

 Light choreography

-Her lighting designs have been recognized with four LIT Lighting Design Awards (Switzerland): in 2024, in the categories Theater Performance Design for CUERPO NO CUERPO and Stage Lighting Design for LEIB: ¿qué resiste un cuerpo?; in 2022, in Theater Performance Design for ROADTRIP; and in 2021, in Stage Lighting for DISOLVER.
-In 2024, she also received a Global Architecture Design Award in the Light Art category (France).
+Her lighting designs have received four LIT Lighting Design Awards (Switzerland): in 2024, in the categories Theater Performance Design for CUERPO NO CUERPO and Stage Lighting Design for LEIB: What Does a Body Resist?; in 2022, in Theater Performance Design for ROADTRIP; and in 2021, in Stage Lighting for DISOLVER.
+She also received a Global Architecture Design Award in the Light Art category in 2024.

-In 2020, she published Iluminando espacios, a compilation of reflections by more than fifty Mexican artists on light in stage creation.
-That same year, she received an Honorable Mention at the LIT Lighting Design Awards for her work on Pic-Nic at New Bond.
-In Mexico, she has been awarded the Best Lighting Design at the National Contemporary Choreographic Creation Dance Award in 2019, 2011, and 2008.
+In 2020, she published the book Iluminando espacios, a compilation of thoughts from more than 50 Mexican artists, and received an Honorable Mention at the LIT Lighting Design Awards for her work on Pic-Nic at New Bond.
+In Mexico, she has been awarded three times for Best Lighting Design at the National Prize for Contemporary Choreographic Creation in 2019, 2011, and 2008.

-She is currently a member of the National System of Art Creators (SNCA) 2023–2026, supported by FONCA, and collaborates with various artists and collectives engaged in the exploration of contemporary artistic thought.
-With more than seventy lighting designs for stage, her work has been presented in major venues across Mexico and in more than a dozen countries.
+She is currently a member of the National System of Art Creators (SNCA) 2023–2026 and collaborates with various artists and collectives who share affinities in artistic thinking.

 • LinkedIn Social Icon